-After receiving a BS in Microbiology at Pennsylvania State University, Dr. Julie Phillippi went on to earn her PhD from Carnegie Mellon University.
-She joined the University of Pittsburgh faculty in 2007.
-Her current position is Associate Professor in the Department of Cardiothoracic Surgery, School of Medicine, with a secondary appointment in the Department of Bioengineering, Swanson School of Engineering.
-Dr. Phillippi is also the Director of Postdoctoral Research in the Department of Cardiothoracic Surgery.
-Dr. Phillippi is PI on an R01 award (2017-2022), a completed R56 award (2015-2016), and Co-I on an R01 award from NHLBI (2012-2018 and 2020-2024).
+After receiving a BS in Microbiology from Pennsylvania State University, Dr. Julie Phillippi went on to earn her PhD from Carnegie Mellon University.
+After her post-doctoral training in Tissue Engineering at Carnegie Mellon University and Children’s Hospital of Pittsburgh, she joined the University of Pittsburgh faculty in 2007 at the rank of Research Assistant Professor.
+Together with Thomas Gleason, MD, she helped to establish the Thoracic Aortic Disease Research Laboratory.
+In 2019 she was promoted to Associate Professor with Tenure of Cardiothoracic Surgery.
+In 2020, Dr. Phillippi was appointed Vice Chair of Cardiac Research in the Department of Cardiothoracic Surgery.
+She re-established her research program as the Cardiac Research Laboratory and serves as PI and Scientific Director.
+Dr. Phillippi has a secondary appointment in the Department of Bioengineering, Swanson School of Engineering, and is the Director of Postdoctoral Research in the Department of Cardiothoracic Surgery.
+Dr. Phillippi is PI on an active R01 award (2017-2022), a completed R56 award (2015-2016), and Co-I on an R01 award from NHLBI (2012-2018 and 2020-2024).

 Dr. Phillippi is a member of the American Heart Association and of the Executive Council for the International Society for Applied Cardiovascular Biology (2016-2018).
-Dr. Phillippi is an Associate Editor with Science Advances, of the Science family of Journals with AAAS and a reviewer for the journals Stem Cells, Arteriosclerosis, Thrombosis and Vascular Biology, Acta Biomaterialia, Cardiovascular Research,Journal of Biomechanics, Journal of Clinical Investigation-Insight, and several others.
-She currently serves on the Executive Council for the International Society for Applied Cardiovascular Biology (2016-present) and on the Executive Committee for the McGowan Institute for Regenerative Medicine (2018-present).
+Dr. Phillippi is an Associate Editor with Science Advances, of the Science family of Journals with AAAS (2014-present) and a reviewer for the journals Stem Cells, Arteriosclerosis, Thrombosis and Vascular Biology, Acta Biomaterialia, Cardiovascular Research,Journal of Biomechanics, Journal of Clinical Investigation-Insight, and several others.
+She currently serves on the Executive Committee for the McGowan Institute for Regenerative Medicine (2018-present).

-Dr. Phillippi’s research is focused on the role perivascular progenitor cells, adventitial biology/biomechanics and vasa vasorum function in aortic disease, cellular mechanisms inciting thoracic aortic aneurysm, vascular/microvascular matrix remodeling, and tissue-engineered models of aortic disease.
+Dr. Phillippi’s research is focused on microvascular dysfunction in cardiovascular disease, the role of perivascular progenitor cells, adventitial biology/biomechanics and vasa vasorum function in aortic disease, cellular mechanisms inciting thoracic aortic aneurysm, vascular/microvascular matrix remodeling, and tissue-engineered models of aortic disease.

 View a list of Dr. Phillippi’s publications here.